thebigbeanest/u2_mongoose_flights-BC/README.md

 1. Code these additional User Stories:
 	- AAU, I want to view the list of flights by departure date in ascending order.

-	- AAU, I want the flights in the list to be displayed using red text if the flight's departure date has passed.
+	- AAU, I want the flights in the list to not be displayed if the flight's departure date and time have passed.